louixs/lww-element-dict/README.md

 - Clone this project
 - Run `clj -A:test` in the root directory of this project

 You can of course run the tests using your favourite editor if you have your editor configured.
-Emacs' Cider provides excellent tools to develop and test Clojure code.
+Emacs' Cider provides exellent tools to develop and test Clojure code.